2q2code/tgy/status_byte.md

 - wait for blank
 - wait for demag
 - wait blindly
--

-# Other TODOs
+# AVR TODOs

-- add 1 byte for custom settings to EEPROM including SILENT_OPERATION flag to EEPROM for early read i.e. silent operation is as per compiled default unless EEPROM flag is set
-- add i2c command for manipulating the above
-- keep in mind that MOSI, MISO, and SCK are connected, so we can communicate a bitfield of 3 for settings instead of using EEPROM, which is much easier and slightly more sustainable long term (limited EEPROM writes)
+- this status byte thing so we have feedback on state remotely (later - we now have sound when we want it - which is enough to install it and move on to the rest first)
-- look into the DEAD_LOW_NS and high to see if adjusting for the board/motor may help spin up
+- look into the DEAD_LOW_NS and high to see if adjusting for the board/motor may help spin up (later)